upenn-libraries/Find/rails_app/README.md

 plenty of guidance available on the open web about installing and using these tools.
 The `.ruby-version` and `.tool-versions` files in this repo explicitly define the version of Ruby to be installed.

+> __Important Note:__ The available Vagrant environment relies on a Bundler configuration that houses the installed gems in the `vendor/bundle` directory.
+> If you want to use local services, and a local Ruby interpreter (via `rbenv`, `asdf` or somesuch), you'll need to instruct bundler to ignore this configuration when running commands with `bundle` (including `bundle exec`).
+>
+> To ignore the vagrant-specific Bundler config in a terminal session, run `export BUNDLE_IGNORE_CONFIG=true`.
+Alternatively, you cna prepend the environment variable with each command; e.g. `BUNDLE_IGNORE_CONFIG=true bundle exec rails c`.

 ### Docker Compose

 [Docker compose](https://docs.docker.com/compose/install/) is required to run the application services.
 For 🌈 linux